-YOUNG BEICHAN OF OLD BALLONE CASTLE
+YOUNG BEICHAN OF REDCASTLE

 Young Beichan lived in a crumbly castle on the edge of a crumbly cliff in a crumbly part of Scotland.
-The castle’s proper name was Ballone Castle, but everyone called it Castle Crumbly.
+The castle’s proper name was Redcastle, but everyone called it Castle Crumbly.
 Bits would fall off the castle into the sea.
 Bits of fields would fall into the sea.
 No animals ever fell off, they knew to keep away from the edges.

 Young Beichan's father was the lord of the castle.
 He was called Old Beichan.
 One day Young Beichan said to his father, "Old," (he called him by his official name for politeness), "Old, we need to build a new castle away from the edge of the cliff, before everything and everybody falls over."